tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 **For Linux:**
 * work-in-progress

-## Open and run SpreadsheetGear sample code in Visual Studio Code
+## Open and run SpreadsheetGear code samples in Visual Studio Code
 **1. Clone this repo into your target folder**

 ```